nickpoison/tsa5/textRcode.md

 # then use `Lag` and `Filter` for dplyr's scripts
 # `lag` and `filter` will remain uncorrupted as originally intended

-# or just take back the commands
+# (3) or just take back the commands
 filter = stats::filter
 lag = stats::lag

+# in this case, you can still use these for dplyr
+Lag <- dplyr::lag
+Filter <- dplyr::filter

 ```

-&#128534; If you are wondering how it is possible to corrupt a base package, you are not alone.
+&#128534; If you are wondering how it is possible to corrupt a base package, &#128125; you are not alone.

 <br/>